Tumblr: Automattic (2019–present)

 On August 12, 2019, Verizon Media announced that it would sell Tumblr to Automattic, the operator of blog service WordPress.com and corporate backer of the open source blog software of the same name.
 The sale was for an undisclosed amount, but Axios reported that the sale price was less than $3 million, less than 0.3% of Yahoo's original purchase price.
 Automattic CEO Matt Mullenweg stated that the site will operate as a complementary service to WordPress.com, and that there were no plans to reverse the content policy decisions made during Verizon ownership.

 In November 2022, Mullenweg stated that Tumblr will add support for the decentralized social networking protocol ActivityPub.
 In November 2023, most of Tumblr's product development and marketing teams were transferred to other groups within Automattic.
 Mullenweg stated that focus would shift to core functionality and streamlining existing features.

 In February 2024, Automattic announced that it would begin selling user data from Tumblr and WordPress.com to Midjourney and OpenAI.
 Tumblr users are opted-in by default, with an option to opt out.

 In August 2024, Automattic announced that it would migrate Tumblr's backend to an architecture derived from WordPress, in order to ease development and code sharing between the platforms.
 The company stated that this migration would not impact the service's user experience and content, and that users "won't even notice a difference from the outside".
 In January 2025, Mullenweg stated that the migration, once completed, would also "unlock" ActivityPub access for Tumblr, including native support for the company's official ActivityPub plugin for WordPress.

 In April 2025, Automattic announced layoffs for 16% of its workforce, reducing a large portion of Tumblr staff.

+On March 16, 2026, Tumblr implemented a change to how notes were assigned to reblogs, making it more similar to sites like Twitter and Bluesky.
+The change was rolled back the next day after heavy user backlash.